jasonbluewizard/Star-Throne/replit.md

-# Territorial Conquest - Massive Multiplayer Strategy Game
+# Star Throne - Massive Multiplayer Strategy Game

 ## Overview

-Territorial Conquest is a browser-based real-time strategy game built with React and HTML5 Canvas.
+Star Throne is a browser-based real-time strategy game built with React and HTML5 Canvas.
 Players compete to control territories on a large map through strategic army placement and territorial expansion.
 The game features a custom 2D Canvas-based rendering engine with 100 AI players, real-time gameplay mechanics, and a polished UI built with Radix UI components.

 ## System Architecture